Diablo Reference Hike 2017

 We start down.
 My feet feel better.
 We jog on the shallow grades, which is fast and fun but unfortunately at some point it tweaks my lower back and I get slight nerve pain in my left leg.
 From then on I have to walk a bit slowly and carefully.
 Fortunately I didn't forget my poles.

 Dan is fascinated by the diverse flora, and uses his smart phone to identify a number of species.
 There's some wild grape, whose leaves have turned a wonderful shade of yellow that seems to glow in the fading light.

 I recite "The Shooting of Dan McGrew" and "The Reckoning" in the last mile or so.
 Dan hasn't heard these.

 Summary: I count this as a success.
 My muscles feel fine, even now (the next day).
 My back is what it is; running downhill is and will always be a problem.
-Forgetting my hiking boots may be a measurement of a different sort, but in my defense there was a lot of scurrying around to meet Dan, and in any case this is by no means the first time.
+Forgetting my hiking boots may measure decline of a different sort, but in my defense there was a lot of scurrying around to meet Dan, and in any case this is by no means the first time.